UmmeyHumayra/devops-linux/linux-for-devops/1-jq-intro.md

 ```
 ummey@linux-for-devops % cat data.json| jq '.company.employees[1].contact.email'
 "emp2@poridhi.com"

+ummey@linux-for-devops % cat data.json| jq '.company.employees[1].contact.email'> output.json
 ```
+By adding ` > output.json` we are telling it to send the output to this file.
+We can use this file to again extract, filter data using `jq`.
+This is how we can make a pipeline of commands using `jq`.

 ## Task 2: Listing All Employee Names
 ```
 ummey@linux-for-devops % cat data.json| jq '.company.employees[].name'